-The FOC seeks to build an open, inclusive multilateral coalition composed of like-minded countries seeking to protect and advance human rights online and offline in their domestic, bilateral, and multilateral affairs.
+The FOC seeks to build an open, globally representative and inclusive multilateral coalition composed of countries committed to protecting and advancing human rights online and offline in their domestic, bilateral, and multilateral affairs.
 Membership is open to all countries with good human rights records.
 The FOC will strive to include broad, cross-regional representation.

-Countries interested in Membership shall contact the Support Unit and/or the Chair of the Coalition.
+Countries interested in Membership should contact the Support Unit and/or the Chair of the Coalition.
 An existing Member may also refer a country for Membership to the Chair.

-An application for Membership in the Coalition shall include a letter addressed to the Chair, or in the absence of a Chair, to the FOC Support Unit, that sets out its reasons for seeking Membership and clearly states its commitment to the Membership responsibilities as outlined in paragraph III.b. of this document.
+An application for Membership in the Coalition shall include a letter addressed to the Chair, or in the absence of a Chair, to the FOC Support Unit, that sets out its reasons for seeking Membership and clearly states its commitment to the Membership responsibilities as outlined in paragraph III.b. of these Terms of Reference.

-Upon receipt of an application, the Chair or the Support Unit shall inform the Friends of the Chair (FotC), which will be invited to provide any comments within thirty days.
-The Support Unit shall separately produce a report assessing the applicant country's record on:
+Upon receipt of an application, the Chair or the Support Unit shall inform the Steering Committee (SC), which will be invited to provide any comments within fifteen calendar days.
+The SC may decide to share notice of the country's application with, and seek relevant information on the country's human rights records from the FOC Advisory Network.
+The Support Unit shall produce a report, assessing the applicant country's record on:

-- Demonstrating respect for human rights online domestically, including as independently assessed by reports from civil society organizations, such as: the Freedom on the Net, Freedom in the World, and Freedom of the Press reports by Freedom House; the Global Information Society Watch Report (GISWatch) report published by APC and Hivos; the Committee to Protect Journalist's list of imprisoned journalists; and Privacy International's stakeholder reports. - 2.
-The record of the applicant country's actions in international and regional fora on the Internet, human rights, and press freedom issues, including as expressed in resolutions and statements. - 3.
+- 1. Demonstrating respect for human rights online domestically, including as independently assessed by reports from civil society organizations, such as: the Freedom on the Net, Freedom in the World, and Freedom of the Press reports by Freedom House; the Global Information Society Watch Report (GISWatch), published by the Association for Progressive Communications and Hivos; the Committee to Protect Journalists' list of imprisoned journalists; and Privacy International's stakeholder reports. - 2.
+The record of the applicant country's actions in international and regional fora on Internet, human rights, and press freedom issues, including as expressed in resolutions and statements. - 3.
 The degree to which the country takes a proactive role furthering Internet freedom in its foreign policy. - 4.
 Membership in good standing in other intergovernmental or multistakeholder initiatives focusing on democracy, transparency, or open government, including the Community of Democracies (CD) and the Open Government Partnership (OGP).

-The Chair will circulate the candidate country's application, any comments received from the FotC, and the Support Unit's report (together, the "application package") to the FotC, which will review that documentation and decide whether to recommend the applicant for Membership.
+The Chair will circulate the candidate country's application, any comments received from the SC, and the Support Unit's report (together, the "application package") to the SC, which will review that documentation and decide, within five working days, whether to recommend the applicant for Membership.
 If consensus does not exist, the applicant will be informed and may be offered an opportunity to apply to be an "Observer" (see III.c below).
-If consensus exists within the FotC to recommend the applicant for Membership, the application package, together with any other information the FotC deems relevant, will be sent to the full Membership for silence procedure.
+If consensus exists within the SC to recommend the applicant for Membership, the application package, together with any other information the SC deems relevant, will be sent to the full Membership for a silence procedure.